UX

 Incidentally, sooner or later, many of us get the feeling that we’re getting too old because we need to scroll more.

-Also, remember that users probably know exactly how to write down their birth date in their local format.
-It’s almost like a signature, it comes to people right away.
+Also, remember that users probably know precisely how to write their birth date in their local format.
+It’s almost like a signature.
+It comes to people right away.

 If you use a dropdown, users will need to scroll instead of type, and this is not as natural as typing what you already know and have written down many times while living in your country.